Non-Hermitian skin effect in magnetic systems

 In the absence of the DM interactions, the real and imaginary part of the energy are dependent, leading to the arc-like spectrum for both OBC and PBC displayed in Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(b)}.
 In agreement with the area law proposed by Ref.~\cite{zhang2021universal}, the skin effect does not appear even at high temperatures, as shown in Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(e)}.
 Furthermore, in the absence of DMI, the Hamiltonian~(\ref{82}) becomes gapless and enters into a topologically trivial phase.
-Our results show that the non-reciprocity of the DM interactions is essential for the emergence of both topologically nontrivial bands and of the skin effect.
-The skin effect in Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(d)} appears to be of the first-order-type~\cite{hickey2009origin,zhang2021universal}, i.e., a macroscopic number of modes localizes at arbitrary edges due to the non-Hermitian topological properties of the Hamiltonian.
+The skin effect in Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(d)} appears to be of the first-order-type~\cite{kawabata2020higher,zhang2021universal}, i.e., a macroscopic number of modes localizes at arbitrary edges due to the non-Hermitian topological properties of the Hamiltonian.
+As shown by Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(d)}, the skin modes localized at left and right (armchair) edges, rather than at top and bottom (zigzag) terminations.
+This phenomenon can be understood by calculating the point-gap winding number~\cite{okuma2020topological,zhang2021universal} while setting periodic boundary conditions only along one direction, i.e., effectively reducing the dimensionality of the system to $1d$.
+We find that the point-gap winding number is vanishing for PBC along the $y$ direction, while it is non-zero for PBC along $x$ direction, which implies a localization of skin modes along the left and right edges, in agreement with Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(d)}~\footnote{For more details, see Supplementary Material}.

 The non-locality of the magnon-phonon driven dissipation~(\ref{eq:ans2E1}) plays also a key role.
 For $D\neq0$ and $\chi_{12}=0$, the skin effect does not appear even if the PBC spectrum of the acoustic eigenmode has a finite area.
 When $\chi_{12}=0$, the $\bm{k}$-dependent term introducing nonlocal dissipation~(\ref{eq:ans2E1}) reduces to